the-technat/the-technat/content/posts/k8s_kubeadm.md

 For the Kubernetes API endpoint, you're often told to create a classic load balancer that will balance the traffic between your master nodes.
 While this is certainly a good idea, it's usually cost-expensive and not required at all for a multi-master setup.
 There are good alternatives using virtual IPs or even simpler: multiple DNS records.

 I'm always bootstraping the cluster with a DNS record as official API endpoint, even if I only have one master node.
 This allows me to add more master nodes later on and simply create another entry for the same DNS record.
+This is actually a recommendation from the Kubernetes docs, to not use an IP as control-plane endpoint.

 For this guide my endpoint will be `cucumber.technat.dev`